j0nk0/hackstore-website/README.md

-# The F-Droid Website
+# The HackStore Website

-This is the repository for the website at <https://f-droid.org>.
+This is the repository for the website at <https://hackstore.nethunter.com>.
 It is based on Jekyll and you can find the development version [here](https://fdroid.gitlab.io/fdroid-website/).